Childcare during vocational training

 Not all Education and Training Board courses qualify for CETS.
-The courses that qualify for CETS include Youthreach, Vocational Training Opportunities Scheme (VTOS), the Back to Education Initiative (BTEI), Further Education and Training (FET) courses (i.e. specific skills training and traineeships), the FIT Initiative and Momentum.
+Courses in the following programmes may be approved as qualifying: Youthreach, Vocational Training Opportunities Scheme (VTOS), Further Education and Training (FET) courses (i.e. specific skills training and traineeships).

 FÁS, SOLAS and ETBs